-A second, even cheaper method is to use a transparent, good quality balloon and stretch and insert your phone into that.
-Since its Holi, you’ll have water balloons all around.
+A second, even cheaper method is to use a transparent, good-quality balloon and stretch and insert your phone into that.
+Since it’s Holi, you’ll have water balloons all around.
 Get your phone inside one of them and tie a knot below.
-You’ll be able to still use the phone, but there’s a risk of the balloon tearing.
+You’ll be able to still use the phone.
+However, there’s a risk of the balloon tearing.

-Another thing you can do for added security is to tape all the open ends of the phone like sim tray, charging jack, headphone jack.
-This step is easy to do, just be careful to ensure that all holes in the phone are covered.
+You can also try to add extra security by putting tape on all the open ends of the phone like sim tray, charging jack, and headphone jack.
+This step is easy to do, just make sure the holes in the phones have coverage.

 If your phone gets water damage during Holi this is what you can do to save it:

-- First and foremost, one should NOT use a hairdryer at all to dry their smartphones.
+- But one should NOT use a hairdryer at all to dry their smartphones.
 If you use one, you will likely burn out the phone’s components in the process.
 So do not use it.

-- Rice Box Method: In case your phone gets wet, don’t panic.
+- Rice Method: If it does end up getting wet, do not panic.
 Take your mobile and put it in a ziplock or plastic container filled with dry uncooked rice to absorb all the liquid inside your phone overnight.
 It’s better to change the phone’s position at intervals until you go to sleep.
 This will help any water left inside your phone to run down.

-- On the other hand, silica bags can also be used instead of rice because they are also a good absorber.
+- On the other hand, silica bags can also come in use instead of rice because they are also good absorber.